What is this contest about?

 3. Submit only one game.
 Your name could appear on one entry but teams were welcome.
 You retain all rights to your work and ancillary material related to submissions, like play aids or commentary.
 These will by default be published under the name it was submitted under in the yearly free Golden Cobra Anthology (if one is created) and linked from this Website for the world to enjoy.

 You can read about the winners and Honorable Mentions and Judges Choice Awards here.
-Awards from 2021 are posted here and awards from 2020 are here.
-All games can be found at the archives and now at the new Interactive Golden Cobra Archivesbeta.
+See the the games submitted in 2022 and games receiving awards and honorable mention in 2022.
+All games can be found at the archives and at the Interactive Golden Cobra Archivesbeta.

-Judges will read the games during October 2022.
-Award will be announced on 4 November, and some may be run online at Playable Theatre Live Action Game Symposium 2022.
+Judges will read the games during October 2023.
+Awards will be announced on Friday November 3 at Metatopia.
 The winners get bragging rights and everyone gets a new game they designed - and all get admission into the Golden Cobra’s Circle of Power!

 Please do!
 Find us on Twitter at https://twitter.com/goldencobra17 and Facebook at https://www.facebook.com/Golden-Cobra-Challenge-241492113182306/.